Skip to main content

 Making History II: The War of the World was developed by Muzzy Lane Software.

 Making History II: The War of the World has received negative reviews from players and negative reviews from critics.
-Most players liked this game for its replayability but disliked it for its gameplay.
+Most players liked Making History II: The War of the World for its gameplay but disliked it for its story.

 Making History II: The War of the World is a single player game with multiplayer support.